Why Customer Insights Are the Key to Better Business Decisions

 Inquiry mining revealed recurring customer complaints about difficulty tracking orders and slow response times from the contact center.

-3. Acting on Insights
+3. Implementing Changes Based on Customer Insights

 With these insights, the retailer took several actions to improve the online shopping experience.